Rajendra Kumar: Personal life

-Kumar married Shukla of the Behl family of Hindi films, a sister of Ramesh Behl and Shyam Behl and aunt of their sons Goldie Behl and Ravi Behl.
+Kumar married Shukla Behl (27 April 1937 - 8 January 2026) of the Behl family of Hindi films, a sister of Ramesh Behl and Shyam Behl and aunt of their sons Goldie Behl and Ravi Behl.
+They got married on 5 December 1954.
 He and Shukla had a son and two daughters.
-His son Kumar Gaurav is a former actor.
-His daughter Dimple was married to Hollywood film producer Raju Patel.
+Their son Kumar Gaurav (born 11 July 1956) is a former actor.
+Their older daughter Dimple (born 31 October 1958) was married to Hollywood film producer Raju Patel.
+Their younger daughter is Kaajal Tuli (born 18 September 1962) who was renamed Tulsi Chellaram after her marriage.
 His sister Manorama was married to Indian film producer O. P. Ralhan.
 His younger brother was film director Naresh Kumar.

 Kumar acted with Sunil Dutt and Nargis in the film Mother India (1957) where Sunil Dutt and Rajendra Kumar played sons of Nargis's character.
 He had a special relationship with Dutt and used to actively participate in campaigning for him, whenever the latter used to contest for elections.
 Kumar was best friends with Raj Kapoor, so much that his son Kumar Gaurav was engaged to the latter's daughter, Reema.
 However, their friendship fell apart after their children broke the engagement and Kumar Gaurav married Sunil Dutt and Nargis's daughter Namrata.

+Before partition he and his family lived in village Sankhatra near Sialkot.
+Being brought up in a Muslim neighbourhood, he had made friends with a certain Yousuf Baig who was his dearmost friend.
+When Baig died in 1988, Kumar officially visited Pakistan to Baig's grave.
+Baig's father Ramzan Baig was the Principal at Sankhatra High School.
+While visiting Pakistan in 1988, Kumar mentioned in his interview stating Ramzan Baig was his best Teacher and Yousuf Baig was his best friend.
+Besides Hindi, Kumar could read and write English and Urdu.